Free consultation

 Information available from the Centers for Disease Control and Prevention (CDC) shows that helmets saved more than 1,800 lives across the country during a recent reporting year, but they also say that nearly 800 more lives could have been saved if every motorcyclist had worn a helmet.
 Overall, our economy could save $1.5 billion if every motorcyclist wore helmets.

 It can be confusing to understand the exact type of helmet you need if you want to safely operate a motorcycle in Illinois.
-Even though the state of Illinois does not have motorcycle helmet laws in place, we again strongly encourage all motorcyclists to use proper head protection.
+Even though the state of Illinois does not have motorcycle helmet laws in place, it’s strongly encouraged that all motorcyclists use proper head protection.

 In states that do have motorcycle helmet laws, DOT-approved helmets must be used.
 If a person wants to be sure that their helmet meets the proper requirements, they should look for a DOT symbol on the back of the helmet, which indicates that it meets the Federal Motor Vehicle Safety Standard (FMVSS) No. 218.
 This standard means that a helmet has the following: